bing601/FAQ/README.md

 2. As a user, I want to upload a photo which is over 1m.
 The system will display error message and allow me to resubmit the photo.
 3. As a user, I can go to the contact us page and fill out the contact us form.
+4. As a user, if I go to the contact us page and forget to write in either of the field (name/email/message), the system will display the notice to user.